 What should one do after MCAT?

 After taking the MCAT, the following steps depend on your goals and plans.
 If you’re happy with your score and have a robust application, you can start applying to medical schools.
 Research different schools and their admission requirements, and prepare your application materials, such as your statement, transcripts, and letters of recommendation.
-If you’re unsatisfied with your score, you can retake the test after preparing well and seeking help from tutors or study groups.

 Research Medical Schools: